Shopify/go-lua/doc/presentations/golangmtl-march-2016/presentation.md

 # Lessons

+- API design is hard
+  - `panic` vs `error`, explicit vs implicit stack manipulation
 - Impedance mismatch: external vs. internal `map` iteration
   - Go map iteration order random in `for ... range m {}`
   - Lua requires external iteration via `Next` function
 - Go is not a terrible host for an embedded scripting language
   - ... if you don't care much about performance

+^ go-lua's API changed significantly days before we opened up the project.
+The changes significantly improved usability.
+On reflection, we could have departed further from the C API and made it even more usable.
+A couple of key examples are the choice to use `panic` for Lua error handling, and the explicit stack frame manipulation required for accessing function arguments & return values.

 ^ Requires recording the iteration order when `Next` is first called, then using the recorded keys in subsequent calls.